nwalk22/nwalk22.github.io/DDoS_Attack_Sequence.md

 # Lab 6: Mermaid Diagrams

 ## DDoS Attack Sequence

- This will be a diagram to show how DDoS Attack is done.
-In the section below it will also give a short reveiew of the concept of a DDoS Attack.
+This will be a diagram to show how a DDoS Attack is done.
+In the section below, it will also give a short review of the concept of a DDoS Attack.

 ### DDoS Attack Concepts

 * **Attacker**: Launches the attack by controlling a network of compromised devices, or BotNet.
 * **BotNet (Bots)**: Compromised systems that send large volumes of requests to overwhelm the web server.
 * **Web Server**: The target of the attack, which becomes overwhelmed by the traffic.
-  * **Firewall/Defence Systems**: Detect and mitigate the attack by blocking malicious traffic.
+* **Firewall/Defense Systems**: Detect and mitigate the attack by blocking malicious traffic.

-  # DDoS Attack Sequence Diagram
+## DDoS Attack Sequence Diagram

 ```mermaid
 sequenceDiagram
     participant Attacker